Take a look around the majority of gyms in America, and what will you see?

 Now that you have a little inspiration, let’s talk about how to train for pull-up and chinning strength.
 As with most lifts, there are numerous ways to train for pull-up power, as long as one stays within a general set of rules.

 Rule number one: in accordance with Pavel’s logic, forget about training to failure.
 You can train close, within a rep or two, and occasionally (perhaps once or twice a month) push a set all out (read: A SET), but if you train to failure often, forget about achieving true pull-up power, and start worrying about your frayed and shattered nerves.

-Rule number two: Vary your grip .
+It is always good to vary your grip in order to get the maximum benefit.
 I know that Pavel believes in overhand pull-ups first and foremost, and I do too.
 However, if you are not a member of SWAT personnel, and do not have to climb walls and ledges on a regular basis, go ahead and vary your grip.
 Doing so will ward off boredom, and train your neural pathways to a wider degree.
 Grips worth using are: 1) Overhand or underhand, with or without thumbs.
 2) Neutral grip–the best way to do these would be to drape a thick towel over the bar for maximum grip work.

 Question: Would you try to pull a heavy deadlift on your toes with a rounded back?
 I didn’t think so.
 As for pull-ups behind the neck, the same reasons apply.
 Do yourself and your shoulders a favor–keep your grip slightly wider than shoulder width or less, and pull to your chest, not to the back of your neck.
 And no grip aids please! (chalk is o.k.)